mobingilabs/docs/reference-2018-07-02.md

 This page is still a work in progress.
 {% endhint %}

-The following is the proposed new version of ALM Template.
+The following is the proposed version of Ocean Template.
 By default, all keys are optional unless stated otherwise.

 ```yaml
 ---